 Located two hours south of Minneapolis, Minnesota and two hours north of Des Moines, Iowa, NIACC is big enough to provide many opportunities for students and small enough to give students the personal attention they need and deserve.
 We provide the four-year college experience at the two-year college price.
 The tuition at NIACC is generally about half the cost of the tuition at the state’s public universities, making the process of getting general education credits much more affordable for students and their families.
 We have transfer agreements with more than 40 four-year institutions, making it easy for NIACC graduates to transfer and continue their education.

 The College sits on a 500-acre countryside campus that consists of modern facilities including the Student Activity Center, Recreation Center, Muse-Norris Conference Center and Murphy Manufacturing Technology Center, as well as lakeside student apartments.
-New student housing for approximately 400 students is under construction and will be open in the fall 2014.
+New student housing for approximately 400 students provides a state-of the-art facility.

 The College also operates Community Education Centers in Charles City, Garner, Hampton, Lake Mills and Osage.

 With a staff of approximately 300, the College currently offers nearly 40 one- and two-year career programs, the first two years toward a bachelor’s degree in most fields and an array of continuing education opportunities for professional and personal growth.

 On average, the College serves more than 3,700 degree students each year and thousands more through non-credit programs.